 Parliament since 1957 has transferred grants to provinces to run the hospitals.
 Federal funding used to cover 50¢ on the medicare dollar.
 The original Hospital Insurance And Diagnostics Services Act allowed health taxes or user fees; Saskatchewan charged patients $35, the equivalent of $260 today.
 “If you give people a card from Santa Claus entitling them to free hospital services, it’s not good psychology,” as then-Premier Tommy Douglas put it.
 “But the amount should be sufficiently small that it doesn’t impose financial burdens on anybody.”

-Today Ottawa pays about 23¢ of every health care dollar, and there is no proof a $260 user fee would make any difference whatsoever.
+Today Ottawa pays about 23¢ of every pre-pandemic health care dollar, and there is no proof a $260 user fee would make any difference whatsoever.
 “The evidence is clear that user fees indeed discourage people from seeking care, but this effect is not very sensitive to whether that care is necessary,” writes Deber.
-Treating Health Care notes 1 in 5 Canadians cannot afford necessary prescription drugs, with resulting costs borne by ratepayers when patients are rushed to hospital with strokes or other emergencies made worse by their inability to buy medication.
+Treating Health Care notes one in five Canadians cannot afford necessary prescription drugs, with resulting costs borne by ratepayers when patients are rushed to hospital with strokes or other emergencies made worse by their inability to buy medication.

 “People need the right care, at the right time, at the right place, at the right price,” writes Deber.
 “Fortunately, most of the time, that is what we get, particularly when we are really sick.
 But that depends heavily on who we are, where we live, what health problems we have, and which providers we are seeing.
 This implies that most reforms will tend to be incremental.”